On the joint estimation of flow fields and particle properties from Lagrangian data: Implementation of the method and evaluation metrics

 \subsection{Neural network architectures}

 We implement NIPA in TensorFlow~2.10.
-Exact partial derivatives of the models with respect to $\boldsymbol{x}$ and $t$ are computed using automatic differentiation.
-Integrals over $\mathcal{V}$, $\mathcal{A}$, and $\mathcal{T}$ in \eqref{equ: flow physics loss}--\eqref{equ: boundary loss} are approximated by Monte Carlo sampling.
-We query the flow volume using a batch of 5000 points and evaluate boundary losses using 1000 points.
-For particle tracks, we adopt a two-stage strategy: first, 5000 tracks are sampled; second, ten random points are drawn along each track in time, yielding a batch size of 50~000 points.
-Although LPT data are inherently discrete, the continuous-time formulation of the KCT model enables dense temporal sampling along the tracks.
+Exact partial derivatives of the model outputs with respect to $\boldsymbol{x}$ and $t$, and derivatives of the loss function with respect to the model parameters, are computed using automatic differentiation.
+The integrals over $\mathcal{V}$, $\mathcal{A}$, and $\mathcal{T}$ in \eqref{equ: flow physics loss}--\eqref{equ: boundary loss} are approximated by Monte Carlo sampling.
+At each training step, the probe volume is sampled with a batch of 5000 points drawn uniformly from $\mathcal{V}$, and the boundary loss is evaluated using 1000 points drawn uniformly from $\mathcal{A}$.
+For the particles, 5000 tracks are sampled at each iteration, and eight random times are drawn for each track; the first and last times are also included to suppress boundary inflections, culminating in a particle batch size of 50~000 points.

-The network architectures are tailored to the complexity of each flow case, with parameters listed in \cref{tab: architecture}.
-Flow models and submodels are denoted $\mathsf{F}$, with the target field indicated in the subscript, e.g., $\mathsf{F}_{\boldsymbol{u}}$ and $\mathsf{F}_{p}$ represent networks for the velocity vector and pressure fields, respectively.
-When no subscript is used, $\mathsf{F}$ maps directly to the full primitive state vector.
-This applies in the cone case, where $\mathsf{F} : (\boldsymbol{x}, t) \mapsto (\rho, \boldsymbol{u}, T)$.
-An equation of state is incorporated into the physics loss for closure in this case, as detailed in appendix~\ref{app: carrier: compressible}.
-All networks employ a Fourier encoding layer, with frequency vectors $\boldsymbol{f}_i$ drawn from a standard Gaussian distribution for spatial features and from a zero-mean Gaussian with standard deviation 0.2 for temporal features.
-The number of Fourier features is fixed at 1024, which provides sufficient expressivity for the turbulent TBL and HIT cases.
+The network architectures are tailored to the complexity of each flow case, with the corresponding parameters listed in \cref{tab: architecture}.
+Flow models and sub-models are denoted by $\mathsf{F}$, with subscripts indicating the target fields, e.g., $\mathsf{F}_{\boldsymbol{u}}$ and $\mathsf{F}_{p}$ represent neural models of the velocity and pressure fields, respectively.
+All the networks employ a Fourier encoding layer (see \S~\ref{sec: method: flow model}), with frequency vectors $\boldsymbol{f}_i$ drawn from a standard Gaussian distribution for spatial features and from a zero-mean Gaussian distribution with a standard deviation of 0.2 for temporal features.
+The number of features is fixed at 1024.
+This choice provides sufficient expressivity for all the flow cases.
+We tested networks with 128, 256, 512, and 1024 Fourier features and found that the accuracy of the learned fields saturated before 1024 features, with little additional computational cost incurred between 512 and 1024.
+An assessment of the the networks' representational power is provided in appendix~\ref{app: expressivity}.